Mental Health related deaths

 Pennine Care NHS Foundation Trust

-Concerns summary The Home Treatment Team failed to follow clinical guidance to consult the patient's sons about inpatient admission and medication non-compliance.
+Concerns summary (AI summary) The Home Treatment Team failed to follow clinical guidance to consult the patient's sons about inpatient admission and medication non-compliance.
 There was also a breakdown in properly recording and communicating the care plan with the family.

 Neil McDougall